ssw2003/startup/Old GitHub/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] Proper use of Markdown
+- [ ] Proper use of Markdown
-- [x] A concise and compelling elevator pitch
+- [ ] A concise and compelling elevator pitch
-- [x] Description of key features
+- [ ] Description of key features
-- [x] Description of how you will use each technology
+- [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-I'm doing a game.
+Bughouse Chess is a 4 player Chess where there are two pairs of partners.
+Partners play different colors from each other and with different Chess boards from each other.
+A person capturing a piece can give it to their partner, who can set it down anywhere they want.
+When one player gets checkmated, the game ends, and they and their partner are the losers.
+This website will create Bughouse Chess.

 ### Design